 If you want to register to bid at auction, familiarize yourself with the Terms and Conditions of sale before you bid.
 Terms and Conditions vary slightly for each property, and can be negotiated prior to auction with the seller.

-Post Auction, regardless of the seller’s decision will still allow the buyer an opportunity to purchase in a transparent manner including review of all disclosures and reports.
 Keep in mind although it may be your strategy to hold off until after auction day, this could leave you disappointed.
 Often post auction will mean a lot more competition for buyers.